badmotorfinger/linqpadspy/README.md

 ### Getting the plugin to work

 First you'll need to open the solution up in Visual Studio 2012/2013 and add reference to the LinqPadSpy project which points to the LINQPad.exe executable.
-Then compile the solution and copy the binaries to the LINQPad plugins directory.
+Then compile the solution (In Release mode) and copy the binaries to the LINQPad plugins directory.
 Be sure to copy all DLL and EXE files except for LINQPad.exe.

 ### Compatibility